Visiting Rockingham Castle

 Arrival & Car Parking

 Upon arrival you will be greeted at the Ticket Office whereupon visitors may purchase tickets for either a Castle Tour of a Grounds Ticket.
-The Grounds Ticket entitles visitors to view the Cross Garden, Rose Garden, Wild Garden, St Leonard’s Church, Ice House, Gift Shop and Walker’s Restaurant.
-A guidebook can also be purchased.
+The Grounds Ticket entitles visitors to view the Cross Garden, Rose Garden, Wild Garden, St Leonard’s Church, Ice House, Gift Shop and Walker’s House Tea Room.
 A Welcome Leaflet with map will be given to each visitor with a purchased ticket.

 The main Visitor Car Park is approximately 200 metres downhill from the entrance to the Castle.
 For visitors with impaired mobility, car parking is available immediately outside the Castle Towers.
 Please notify staff in the Ticket Office and they will be pleased to direct you.